iron0012/tdhopper.com/content/articles/2017-03-06-some-reflections-on-being-turned-down-for-a-lot-of-data-science-jobs.md

 Category: Articles
 Date: 2017-03-06 09:12
 Slug: some-reflections-on-being-turned-down-for-a-lot-of-data-science-jobs
+Summary: In the last five years, I've clearly interviewed for a lot of data science jobs, and I've also been turned down for a lot of data science job.
+I've spent a good bit of time reflecting on why I wasn't offered this job or that.
+Several folks have asked me if I had any advice to share on the experience, and I hope to offer that here.

 > 👉 The decision was close, but the team has decided to keep looking for someone who might have more direct neural net experience.